SimpleFi-finance/frontend-test/README.md

 This test aims to gauge your ability to work with streamed data (we get a lot of data in the frontend).

-We would like you to use our api endpoints to get the positions of a user, and display a simple graph of the aggregation of the LP data received.
+We would like you to use our api endpoints to get the positions of a user, and display a simple graph of the aggregation of the LP (liquidity pool) data received.

-You can find more about the endpoints and responses available here: https://simplefi-finance.gitbook.io/indexer/
+You can find more about the endpoints and responses available here: https://simplefi-finance.gitbook.io/indexer/.
+If you need to brush up on liquidity pools, [this is a good resource](https://www.gemini.com/cryptopedia/what-is-a-liquidity-pool-crypto-market-liquidity#section-how-do-crypto-liquidity-pools-work).

-We have tried to keep this test as contained as possible, here it is!
+We have tried to keep this test as contained as possible, and expect it shouldn't take you more than 3-4 hours.
+Here it is!

 1. Build a typescript react app avoiding the use of redux (context api is welcome) that aggregates some data and displays a graph as the data is received.
 2. Start an event stream between the React app and the api endpoint and use the "connect" endpoint to query the user data.